achilles-d/parser-compsci308/doc/API_CHANGES.md

 ### Controller
 * Controller API
     * Removed getTurtleHeading()
-        * Duplicate method
+        * Duplicate method. getHeading() already exists and has the exact same function (return the turtle's current heading.)
     * Removed clearScreen()
-        * Done automatically by Visualization upon checking for updated state of the turtle, its lines, the variables, etc.
+        * Clearing the screen is done automatically by LogoVisualization because it automatically checks the state of each of the display elements' backend counterparts through ParserController's other methods, rendering the method clearScreen() unnecessary.
     * Removed updateViewTurtlePosition()
-        * Done automatically by Visualization
+        *  updating the ViewTurtle's position (frontend turtle object) on the display window is done automatically by LogoVisualization because it automatically checks the state of each of the display elements' backend counterparts through ParserController's other methods, rendering the method updateViewTurtlePosition() unnecessary.
     * Removed updateTrails()
-        * Done automatically by Visualization
+        *  updating the turtle's trails that appear on the display window is done automatically by LogoVisualization because it automatically checks the state of each of the display elements' backend counterparts through ParserController's other methods, rendering the method updateTrails() unnecessary.
     * Changed getVariable() return type to UserVariable
+        * This was changed from String to make it possible for LogoVisualization to view the both the variable name and its value, which are both contained in Variable objects, after only one method call to ParserController.
     * Added Controller.setLanguage()
+        * This was necessary so that the Parser and the rest of the backend could change the language scheme by which it was parsing commands so that commands in another language could be used.
     * Added Controller.getLanguage()
+        * This was necessary so that LogoVisualization could display available commands in the correct active language.
     * Added throws Exception clause to parseCode()
-        * Necessary for error checking
+        * This was necessary so that error handling could be incorporated by the backend to handle inevitable entered command syntax issues.
     * Added String parameter to parseCode()
-        * Assumes command being passed from Visualization is of type String
+        * This was added to shield the implementation of commands in the backend from the perspective of the frontend.
     * Removed Controller.toggleVisibility()
-        * Done automatically by Visualization
+        * updating the turtle's visibility on the display window is done automatically by LogoVisualization because it automatically checks the state of each of the display elements' backend counterparts through ParserController's other methods, rendering the method toggleVisibility() unnecessary.
     * Added ViewTurtle.changePenSize()
     * Added ViewTurtle.getPenStatusProperty()
-    *Added ViewTurtle.getPenSizeProperty()
+    * Added ViewTurtle.getPenSizeProperty()
-    *Added ViewTurtle.getPenSize();
+    * Added ViewTurtle.getPenSize();
-    *Added ViewTurtle.getPenColorIndex();
+    * Added ViewTurtle.getPenColorIndex();
-    *Added ViewTurtle.setPenColorIndex();
+    * Added ViewTurtle.setPenColorIndex();
-    *Added ViewTurtle.setImageWithIndex();
+    * Added ViewTurtle.setImageWithIndex();
-        *These are major changes as there are a significant addition here.
+        * These are major changes as there are a significant addition here.
         However, it is a major improvement.
 With the basic specification, pen color, turtle image and pen size were all confined to the front-end and the user could not use code to change those properties.
 So, we kept it in our front-end internal